donald-mack/mayor/README.md

 # Canada can't become America

 Canada has always needed to be a cautious neighbour of America.
-We have watched it go through revolutions of epic proportions and build itself up on the back of slavery.
+We have watched them go through revolutions of epic proportions and build itself up on the back of slavery.
 It has created and spearheaded the most important innovations in the history of humanity.
 It is the driving force behind the modern world.
 It created freedom.
 America has always been about doing good, but there is a raw force to